arabidopsis/shinynx/README.md

 ## An example

-The shiny `testapp` is based on the [load balancer example](https://github.com/posit-dev/py-shiny/blob/7ba8f90a44ee25f41aa8c258eceeba6807e0017a/examples/load_balance/app.py) from the py-shiny github.
+The shiny `testapp` is based on the [load balancer example](https://github.com/posit-dev/py-shiny/blob/7ba8f90a44ee25f41aa8c258eceeba6807e0017a/examples/load_balance/app.py) from the py-shiny github and can test the correctness of the setup.

 Run a foreground nginx process on port 8080 with

 ```bash
 nginx -c $(realpath .)/templates/sticky.conf
 ```
-It assumes there are 4 unix socket endpoints `app{n}.sock` in this directory.
+It assumes there are 4 unix domain socket endpoints `app{n}.sock` in this directory.

 Now run multiple background shiny instances: